simonw/til/llms/llama-7b-m2.md

-# Running LLaMA 7B on a 64GB M2 MacBook Pro with llama.cpp
+# Running LLaMA 7B and 13B on a 64GB M2 MacBook Pro with llama.cpp

 Facebook's [LLaMA](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/) is a "collection of foundation language models ranging from 7B to 65B parameters", released on February 24th 2023.

 It claims to be small enough to run on consumer hardware.
-I just ran the 7B model on my 64GB M2 MacBook Pro!
+I just ran the 7B and 13B models on my 64GB M2 MacBook Pro!

 I'm using [llama.cpp](https://github.com/ggerganov/llama.cpp) by  Georgi Gerganov, a "port of Facebook's LLaMA model in C/C++".
 Georgi previously released [whisper.cpp](https://github.com/ggerganov/whisper.cpp) which does the same thing for OpenAI's Whisper automatic speech recognition model.

+Facebook claim the following:

+> LLaMA-13B outperforms GPT-3 (175B) on most benchmarks, and LLaMA-65B is competitive with the best models, Chinchilla70B and PaLM-540B

 ## Setup